sonkin/JAIG/README.md

 First, you need to take JAIG.jar and JAIG.yaml from JAIG folder and copy it to your project.
 Then, you need to specify your openAIApiKey in the JAIG.yaml file.
+Then, install it into IDEA as described below.

 ## Integration with IntelliJ IDEA